frdwhite24/frewpy/CONTRIBUTING.md

 # Developer Guide

+:construction: :construction: :construction: CURRENTLY WIP :construction: :construction: :construction:

 ## Introduction

-Firstly, thank you for considering to contribute towards frewpy, it is greatly appreciated and will definitely benefit both the wider community and also your own technical development.
+Firstly, thank you for considering contributing towards frewpy, it is greatly appreciated and will definitely benefit both the wider community and also your own technical development.
 Please take your time when reading this contribution guide as it will make the overall experience much easier, and explain why things the way they are.
 It will also make it much more straight forward for the core developers to coordinate all the contributions to keep the project on the right tracks.
 In return, the core developers should reciprocate the care when addressing your issue, assessing changes and helping you finalize your merge requests.

 There are many ways to contribute, from submitting a feature request on the GitLab repository, to extending the core functionality of the library so that it comfortably enables engineers to do everything they require with Frew.
 This core functionality could be as simple as retrieving information from a Frew model, or as complex as enabling quicker design iterations or integration with other Oasys software.
 Other possible contributions could be providing examples of the library being used, and detailed reporting of any bugs to ensure it is a clean, reliable library for anyone to use.